ApiLogicServer/Docs/docs/Tech-Learning.md

 But that's not all.

+While the first project shows it's pretty simple to create a single endpoint, gather some data and return it, it's a *lot* more work to create an entire project (multiple endpoints, an Admin App, etc).

-You can automate creation of your Flask project with API Logic Server.
+So, we've created API Logic Server.
 It's an open source Python app, already loaded into our Codespace project.

 It creates an entire Flask project with a single command, like this:

 ```bash
 ApiLogicServer create --project_name=ApiLogicProject --db_url=nw-  # use Northwind, no customizations